The Aging Brain

 “If there’s a concern, schedule an appointment with your primary care provider,” says Dr. Benge.
 “You want to begin the process as quickly as possible to rule out other treatable conditions.
 Once your primary care provider has ruled out all other possible conditions, then you may receive a referral to a specialty clinic.”

 “Patients seen through UT Health Austin’s Comprehensive Memory Center undergo a medical evaluation by one of our neurologists, psychiatrists, or nurse practitioners,” explains Dr. Benge.
 “We may also try to measure the patient’s cognitive changes depending on what the difficulty is as well as order scans of the brain to make sure there is no kind of structural changes occurring in the brain or any blood vessel changes that might influence cognition.
-Family members often meet with a social worker so we can better understand any day-to-day needs that the family may have.
+Family members often meet with a health social worker so we can better understand any day-to-day needs that the family may have.
 Once all that information has been gathered, the patient’s entire care team sits down as a group to go over all the information and determine what the best treatment options would be for that specific patient.
 Then, we conduct a follow-up visit with the patient and their family to go over everything together.”

 “Patients may also be sent for a CAT scan or an MRI,” continues Dr. Benge, “and when that report comes back, it might say something like ‘an unremarkable scan for age,’ or ‘mild atrophy and mild white matter disease.’
 Something to keep in mind about CAT scans, MRIs, and other forms of imaging in a dementia workup is that imaging is most helpful at ruling things out.
 We want to rule out the possibility of the patient experiencing silent strokes, a silent brain tumor, or any sort of enlarged ventricles that can be seen with some conditions.
 While these forms of imaging can help us rule some conditions out, they cannot diagnose a condition, such as Alzheimer’s disease, except under a very specific set of circumstances.
 You may also hear about positron emission tomography (PET) scans and amyloid PET scans.
 These have been around for a while and are increasingly used in diagnostic workups for cognitive impairment.
 However, they also haven’t really replaced the standard of care, and there are things that we usually order in addition to these or if we’re about the unsure about the diagnosis based upon results from the workup.”